sonatype-nexus-community/nexus-iq-chrome-extension/contributing.md

 - Run `yo` and you should now see the linked generators in the list.
 - Start hacking :)

-You can keep the various repos up to date by running `git pull --rebase upstream master` in each.
+You can keep the various repos up to date by running `git pull --rebase upstream main` in each.

 ## Style Guide